The effect of substrate waviness on random sequential adsorption packing properties: Numerical simulations

 To minimise finite-size effects, periodic boundary conditions were used \cite{Ciesla2018}.
 Notably, they had to be compatible with the surface period, forcing $\lambda = L/n$, where $n$ is a positive natural number.
 For a flat surface case, \cite{Ciesla2018} indicates that for $D=1$, the substrate size $L=5$ is enough to keep finite-size error of $\theta$ below $10^{-5}$, thus $L=80$ used in the study gives an extensive margin.
-A wavy surface, as it is demonstrated in the latter part of the manuscript, introduces long-range order, which, however, does not originate from the excluded volume, so no additional finite-size effects are expected in the regime where $\lambda \approx L$.
-We have confirmed this claim by repeating the selected simulation for five times smaller surface with $L=16$ -- the results were identical within statistical error.
+A wavy surface introduces long-range order; however, it does not originate from the excluded volume, so no additional finite-size effects are expected in the regime where $\lambda \approx L$.
+It has been confirmed by repeating the selected simulation for five times smaller surface with $L=16$ -- the results were identical within statistical error.
 For large $\lambda$ values, however, sampling density is restricted due to the condition $\lambda = L/n$.
-To improve it, one would have to consider larger surfaces.
+To account for that, larger surfaces need to be considered.